2016 Ph.D. in English, Southern Methodist University, Dallas, TX

 2016–17 Visiting Assistant Professor, Department of English, Wheaton College, Wheaton, IL

 How did bread and wine teach early modern readers how to read?
 Answering this question depends, I argue, on how the Protestant Reformation redefined the Eucharist as an allegorical text.
 The effects of this ritual were as much literary as theological.
 Whereas the Catholic Church believed that Christ’s literal body existed under the form of bread and wine, most Protestants saw these same elements as signs that demanded allegorical reading and that renegotiated the place of the body within this interpretive encounter.
 Thus, Protestantism did not spurn allegory, as most scholars assert, but rather saw it as a source of sacramental efficacy that empowers reading.
-As a result of this radically reconceived ritual, writers as diverse as Spenser, Shakespeare, Lanyer, and Milton make the body the site of allegorical reading and weight this reading practice with the stakes of the sacrament.
+As a result of this radically reconceived ritual, writers as diverse as Spenser, Shakespeare, Lanyer, and Donne make the body the site of allegorical reading and weight this reading practice with the stakes of the sacrament.
 Beginning with the controversies of the Reformation and extending through the revolutionary era of Milton and Bunyan, I argue that the bodies of allegory become explicit texts that demand allegorical reading, a phenomenon made possible not just by the rise of print culture but also by the reading practice embodied in the Protestant Eucharist.

 “Flesh Becoming Word: Eucharist and Allegory in Early Modern England”